Ninetalesgh/dndcampaign/vault/dm/session_notes/session_03.md

 thief threatens XYZ and then rushes to sewer entrance
 > Kazimir knows Berric's jittering hand symptoms as likely caused by Black Lotus, which.. well, refining it makes money.

+[TODO] Some of the elves in the crypt are from scorpion tribe? makes for great loot spots.

 [TODO] Bok NPC (Kazimir student colleague)